Annual Renewal - Denturists

 Annual renewal FAQs

-On the login page, click “Forgot password?
-Click here.”
+On the BCCOHP Portal – Sign In click “Forgot password?”
 Fill out the form to receive an email with a temporary password.
-If you do not receive the email, please check your junk or spam mailbox.
+If you do not receive the email, please check your junk or spam folder.

-Clear your browser’s cache, and then try logging in again.
-Additionally, we recommend using the Google Chrome and Microsoft Edge browsers.
+Clear your browser’s cache and then try logging in again.
+Additionally, we recommend using Google Chrome or Microsoft Edge browsers.

 BCCOHP